FILM REVIEWS

 The following year, she won the New York Drama Critics Award as well as another Tony for her performance in “The Miracle Worker.”
 She repeated her performance with resounding success in the film version, winning the 1962 Best Actress Academy Award.

-She gave an astounding performance in The Graduate (1967) and The Turning Point (1977).
+She played memorable roles in the British film The Pumpkin Eater, and gave astounding performances in The Graduate (1967) and The Turning Point (1977).
 She was Oscar-nominated for the latter, as well as for Agnes of God (1985).

 She was named best actress by the British Film Academy for her performance in 84 Charing Cross Road (1987).